alezzunder/rolldice/README.md

 # Rolldice
-Web Design for Game's seller company
+Web Design for a Videogame Retailer

 🎮 With a modern, sleek design with a dark color palette and vibrant highlights to engage users, the ROLLDICE website serves as a dynamic platform for gamers to explore and purchase games, fostering community and driving sales.